Monitor health and alerts in Azure Stack

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Azure Stack includes infrastructure monitoring capabilities that enable you to view health and alerts for an Azure Stack region.
+Azure Stack includes infrastructure monitoring capabilities that help you view health and alerts for an Azure Stack region.
 The Region management tile, pinned by default in the administrator portal for the Default Provider Subscription, lists all the deployed regions of Azure Stack.
-The tile shows the number of active critical and warning alerts for each region, and is your entry point into the health and alert functionality of Azure Stack.
+The tile shows the number of active critical and warning alerts for each region.
+The tile is your entry point into the health and alert functionality of Azure Stack.

 Understand health in Azure Stack

-Health and alerts are managed by the Health resource provider.
-Azure Stack infrastructure components register with the Health resource provider during Azure Stack deployment and configuration.
+The Health resource provider manages health and alerts.
+Azure Stack infrastructure components register with the health resource provider during Azure Stack deployment and configuration.
 This registration enables the display of health and alerts for each component.
 Health in Azure Stack is a simple concept.
-If alerts for a registered instance of a component exist, the health state of that component reflects the worst active alert severity; warning, or critical.
+If alerts for a registered instance of a component exist, the health state of that component reflects the worst active alert severity: warning or critical.

 View and manage component health state

 You can view the health state of components in the administrator portal and through REST API and PowerShell.